Acutis language manual

 and *}

 is always ignored in the output.
-It is
+It is possible

-possible to nest comments, similar to in ML-style languages.
+to nest comments, similar to ML-style languages.

 Whitespace control